 A simple quote this one, and yet it resonates.

-As a city girl, I am most comfortable living in a bustling metropolis; a densely built up urban space full of buildings and people and noise!
+As a city girl, I am used to living in a bustling metropolis; a densely built up urban space full of buildings and people and noise!
 But at the same time I have a deep appreciation for nature, and the awe-inspiring beauty of the natural world.
 I have travelled far to see it – to Africa and South America, to the Antarctic, to the Galapagos Islands, where I have wondered at some of the world’s most incredible flora and fauna.
 But I also take great joy in the beauty of flowers (and even the weeds) in my back garden and allotment.
 And if there’s a botanical garden anywhere I’m visiting, I am absolutely drawn to visit it.
 Even taking a walk in any local park is a moment of real joy; there’s something very replenishing about being in the presence of trees…

 Taipei is one of the ugliest cities I’ve ever visited (on a purely aesthetic level) and yet I utterly loved it.
 There was something wonderfully warm, welcoming and fascinating about this city of food-lovers that really stole my heart.
 Although we took a larger dose of nature during our visit to Taiwan’s Taroko Gorge National Park, one of the highlights of our five night visit to the country was a half-day trip out of Taipei to the nearby mountain village of Maokong, known for its tea production.
 The views over city and forest from the cable car were a delight!